iterative/dvc.org/content/docs/command-reference/checkout.md

 progress made by the checkout.

 There are two methods to restore a file missing from the cache, depending on the situation.
-In some cases a pipeline must be reproduced (using `dvc repro`) to regenerate its outputs (see also `dvc dag`).
-In other cases the cache can be pulled from remote storage using `dvc pull`.
+In some cases the cache can be pulled from [remote storage](/doc/command-reference/remote) using `dvc pull`.
+In other cases the pipeline must be reproduced (using `dvc repro`) to regenerate its outputs.

 ## Options